A hawkmoth by moonlight

 Rules for artifice

 So the chevrotain in the film wasn’t wild?
 No, it was hand-raised.
 Maybe you find that disappointing.
-Wildlife filmmakers don’t deny the lengths they go to get some of their most remarkable footage; but it can be disconcerting to realise that you have been watching sequences that have been set up this way.
-(The crowned eagle in A Space in the Heart of Africa, was also accustomed to human handling, though not hand-raised.)
+Wildlife filmmakers don’t deny the lengths they go to get some of their more remarkable footage; but it can be disconcerting to realise that you have been watching sequences that have been set up this way.
+(The crowned eagle in A Space in the Heart of Africa, was also accustomed to human handling, according to Root, though it was not hand-raised.)
 Most viewers allow themselves to assume that the animals in a wildlife film are—well—wild.
 In fact, footage is frequently inter-spliced; and the use of hand-reared animals is fairly routine.
 The only rules that the film-makers are bound to observe are that no behaviour should be shown that could not have occurred in nature, and that animals should not suffer on the film’s account.

 In the case of the chevrotain and the crowned eagle one can agree that this degree of artifice is vindicated by the rarity of the animals and the immense time and effort involved in obtaining the footage.
 Still, it introduces a certain element of doubt.
 There’s another of Alan Root’s films, Virunga, as yet unscheduled for broadcast, that includes an exquisite shot of a family of mountain gorillas, engaged in grave contemplation of a chameleon, prodding it curiously to make it move.
 They look like primitive naturalists, or, indeed, like film-makers.
-The gorillas, at least, one can be fairly sure, were not hand-reared.
-Nor the chameleon.
-But we do not know whether or not one of the crew may have put the reptile in their way deliberately in order to get the shot.
+These gorillas, at least, one can be fairly sure, were not hand-reared.
+Nor was the chameleon.
+But we do not know whether or not one of the crew may have put the reptile in the way of our primate brethren deliberately in order to get the shot.
 None of this vitiates the achievements of wild-life film-makers.
 But, as with any other art form, it is good to understand the rules of the game.

 The current Survival series also includes a film by Bruce Davidson, a protégé of Alan Root, on the confrontation between Rwandan refugees in Zaire and the last of the mountain gorilla population.
 It’s a pity that Root’s Virunga is not being be broadcast alongside this new film.
 Or his remarkable film about taming African elephants in Garamba Park in Zaire.
 It’s time, in fact, for an Alan Root retrospective: wildebeest, termites, elephants, eagles, peacocks, genets, cobras, chevrotains, gorillas and all; time to recognise the achievement of his three decades of natural history film-making, a genre that continues to prosper amid the cutbacks and changes in the broadcasting landscape, even as its own subject is slowly, sadly reduced. ✭